Biographical / Historical

 2002

-Publishes Faith, food, and family in a Yupik whaling community with research partner Elinor Mikaghaq Oozeva
+Publishes Faith, Food, and Family in a Yupik Whaling Community with Elinor Mikaghaq Oozeva

 2006-2007